The Netherlands and Trump have some kind of a special relationship…

 The new American ambassador to the Netherlands, Pete Hoekstra, went through one painfully cringeworthy moment just a few days ago.
-Hoekstra, himself once born in the Netherlands in Groningen, is a former congressman (R., Michigan – 1993-2001) and a staunch Trump supporter.
-He was mentioned for multiple high posts, including director of the CIA, but seemed to have missed out on all of them – eventually stranding in the role of ambassador to the Netherlands, which though important to both nations isn’t quite as impressive as being CIA Director.
+Hoekstra, himself once born in the Netherlands in Groningen, is a former congressman (R., Michigan; 1993 – 2001) and a staunch Trump supporter.
+He was mentioned for multiple high posts, including director of the CIA, but seemed to have missed out on all of them.
+Eventually, he landed in the role of ambassador to the Netherlands, which though important to both nations isn’t quite as impressive as being CIA Director.

 Handboek nieuwe politiek & media, les 1:

 Unfortunately for Hoekstra, none of that is true, not even a little bit.
 Other than the tragic murder of journalist, TV host and writer Theo van Gogh (grand-nephew of Vincent van Gogh) in Amsterdam in 2004, the country has seen very little ‘real’ terrorism incidents related to Extremist Islam.
 There are also no suggested “no-go zones” in the country, not even ghettos comparable to those common in some major US cities.

 When asked about this statement, Hoekstra immediately went into hard denial and instantly accused the reporter of what, as Hoekstra put it, “What we would call, in this country, ‘fake news’!”.
 In a painfully embarrassing moment that followed, the reporter whipped out his smartphone and showed Hoekstra a video clip, on the spot, of his own statements.